How to Reach 30,000 people

-Greenbelt Festival is a big booking for us in our calendar and is one of the many yearly exciting projects that we look forward to as a team each year.
-The project brief gets more and more ambitious each year and 2018 was no exception.
+Greenbelt Festival is one of the many yearly exciting projects that we look forward to as a team.
+The project brief gets more ambitious each year and 2018 was no exception.

 To create a fast-paced, edgy, youthful looking video to advertise next year’s festival.
-This had to not only showcase the best of music, arts, drama, theatre and workshops that the festival has to offer but also highlight the inclusive, family-friendly, accessible festival for all that they are so well know for.
-(They are multiple award winning in fact.)
+It has to showcase the best of music, arts, drama, theatre, worship and workshops but also highlight the inclusive, accessible, family-friendly that they are so well known for.
+(They are multiple award-winning in fact.)

 To live stream the main communion service to Facebook, from a tent, in a field.
 More on that later.

 We have been working with Greenbelt for over 5 years and each year the main promotional video looks and feels slightly different from the last.
 The idea is to capture the current years festival theme yet looking forward towards the next with the anticipation that people will be inspired to come.

 The previous two years videos have had a more folksy, more “poppy” vibe to them.
 Which at the time represented the current vibe of that year’s festival.
 2018 was much different.
 This year, we had Russian activist-artists, Pussy Riot in residence all weekend.
 The festival video needed to reflect this monumental occasion.
 The style was requested to be fast-paced, punky and somewhat “feisty”.